Toward Online Mobile Facility Location on General Metrics: OMFL: A Lower Bound Analysis

-In the following, let $v$ be a free node at some point in the execution, if the algorithm currently has no resource at node $v$.
-We now fix a phase $p\geq 1$ and assume that we are at a time $t$, when we have already picked the set $N_p$ and increased the number of demands of nodes in $N_p$ to $\Gamma_p$.
-By the above observation, we have $\Service_t^*=\Sigma_p^*$ and therefore \alg\ is forced to move if there are $n_p$ free nodes with $\Gamma_p$ demands and if we choose $\Gamma_p$ such that
+In the following, let $v$ be a free node at some point in the execution, if the algorithm currently has no facility at node $v$.
+We now fix a Phase $p\geq 1$ and assume that we are at a time $t$, when we have already picked the set $N_p$ and increased the number of requests of nodes in $N_p$ to $\Gamma_p$.
+By the above observation, we have $\Service_t^*=\Sigma_p^*$ and therefore \on\ is forced to move if there are $n_p$ free nodes with $\Gamma_p$ requests and if we choose $\Gamma_p$ such that

 We can now describe how and when the remaining $k-n_p$ nodes of $V_p$ are chosen after picking the nodes in $N_p$.
-As described above, the nodes are chosen from $V_{p-2}\setminus V_{p-1}$.
+As described above, the nodes are chosen from $V_{p-1}$.
 We choose the nodes sequentially.
-Whenever we choose a new node from $V_p$, we pick some free node $v\in V_{p-1}$ with less than $\Gamma_p$ demands and increase the number of demands of $v$ to $\Gamma_p$.
-As described above, $\Gamma_p$ is chosen large enough (as given in \eqref{eq:LBGamma}) such that throughout Phase $p$ there are never more than $n_p-1$ free nodes with $\Gamma_p$ demands.
-Because $|N_p\cup V_{p-1}|=k+n_p$, as long as there are at most $k$ nodes with $\Gamma_p$ demands there always needs to be a free node $v\in V_{p-1}$ that we can pick and we actually manage to add $k$ nodes to $V_p$.
-Note that the choice of which nodes to add to $V_p$ depends on the actions of the algorithm and consequently in the case of a randomized algorithm \alg, our lower bound only holds for an adaptive online adversary.
+Whenever we choose a new node from $V_p$, we pick some free node $v\in V_{p-1}$ with less than $\Gamma_p$ requests and increase the number of requests of $v$ to $\Gamma_p$.
+As described above, $\Gamma_p$ is chosen large enough (as given in \eqref{eq:LBGamma_OMFL}) such that throughout Phase $p$ there are never more than $n_p-1$ free nodes with $\Gamma_p$ requests.
+Because $\lvert N_p\cup V_{p-1}\rvert=k+n_p$, as long as there are at most $k$ nodes with $\Gamma_p$ requests there always needs to be a free node $v\in V_{p-1}$ that we can pick and we actually manage to add $k$ nodes to $V_p$.